opencv/opencv/modules/contrib/doc/facerec/facerec_tutorial.rst

     at/s17/3.pgm;1
     [...]

-Please see the :ref:`appendix` for additional informations.
+Please see the :ref:`appendixft` for additional informations.

 Eigenfaces
 ==========